 To schedule an appointment or to learn more about the Rothman Center, contact us at:

-We are located in St. Petersburg, directly across the street from Johns Hopkins All Children's Hospital.
+We are located in St. Petersburg, Florida, on the Johns Hopkins All Children's Hospital campus.

 Cognitive-Behavioral Treatment Program